ceejbot/rust-emitter/README.md

 ## TODO

 There's no concept of a global emitter as in the javascript implementation, so for the moment you must pass the emitter object around.
 There's no error handling to speak of yet.
 It doesn't try to reconnect.
 I have no idea how to test it.
+There's no UDP emitter implementation (just use TCP like you should anyway).

 ## License